snatesh/DPStokes/README.md

 ```
 will compile and set up both the CPU and GPU python interfaces for the solver.

-The top level `Makefile` in DoublyPeriodicStokes contains a section where a user
+The top level `Makefile` in DPStokes contains a section where a user
 can specify the dependency library names/paths, install paths and the like.
 Users should source the bash script `cpuconfig.sh` before using either
 the GPU or CPU Python interface in a new shell, and can edit the thread environment